Sandali05/Lung-Cancer-Risk-Prediction/frontend/README.md

 When the exported site loads it will call `${NEXT_PUBLIC_API_BASE}/predict` and `${NEXT_PUBLIC_API_BASE}/model-info`, so ensure those endpoints are accessible from the browser and that CORS is enabled on the backend.
+The deployed UI also exposes an **API Connection** panel that lets you override the API base URL at runtime; the value is stored in the browser&apos;s `localStorage` so you can test different deployments without rebuilding the site.

 ## Styling notes
 The default layout uses system UI fonts so the Docker image does not require network access for font downloads.
 Global styles live in [`app/globals.css`](app/globals.css) and the top-level layout is defined in [`app/layout.tsx`](app/layout.tsx).